spencerbf/Git_CV/README.md

 ## Spencer Barton-Fisher

-I am a hardworking, ambitious individual.
-I welcome new challenges  which is one of the main reasons I have enrolled at Makers Academy.
-The majority of my career has been within the financial sector where I have worked for two of the largest inter dealer broking companies in the world.
-I had one year out of finance which is when my interest in the technology industry flourished.
-I worked for a specialist IT recruitment company focusing on backend development as well as SAP specialist.
+I am a confident ambitious individual.
+My interest and passion for the Tech industry started when I left the finance sector and moved into IT recruitment for around 18 months.
+I welcome new challenges which is one of the main reasons I enrolled at Makers Academy.
+The majority of my career has been within the financial sector where I have worked for two of the largest inter-dealer brokers in the world.

-Once I have completed the Makers Academy I will be looking for a Junior Developer role where I can continue to learn on a daily basis within an organisation that loves developing great software.
+Now that I have completed Makers Academy, I am looking for a Junior Developer role.
+I want to continue to learn on a daily basis within an organisation that loves developing great software.
 I would love to work for a company who will allow me to develop my skill set on a regular basis, working with the latest technologies and really allowing me to grow as a developer.

 ## Skills